 Rocky Mountain spotted fever (RMSF), like all rickettsial infections, is classified as a zoonosis.
 Zoonoses are diseases of animals that can be transmitted to humans.
-RMSF is caused by Rickettsia rickettsii, a bacteria that is transmitted to humans by the American dog tick (Dermacentor variabilis) and the Rocky Mountain wood tick (D. andersoni) in the United States, and Amblyomma cajennense in South America.
+RMSF is caused by Rickettsia rickettsii, a bacteria that is transmitted to humans by the American dog tick (Dermacentor variabilis) and the Rocky Mountain wood tick (Dermacentor andersoni) in the United States, and Amblyomma cajennense in South America.
 Despite its name, RMSF is found in many areas outside of the Rockies, occurring throughout North, Central and South America.

 These ticks are vectors and primary reservoirs for this bacterial pathogen.
-Mice, deer, grounding-feeding birds, wild rodents and dogs are also reservoirs.
+Mice, deer, groundingfeeding birds, wild rodents and dogs are also reservoirs.
 Risk factors for contracting the disease are those who are frequently exposed to dogs and who live near wooded areas or regions with tall grass.
-Symptoms of RMSF include sudden onset of fever, headache, and muscle pain, followed by the development of a rash.
-It can be difficult to diagnose in the early stages of the disease distinctive rash that, indeed, looks like spots.